 Folks, we’re here to tell you there IS a better way.
 Hoping is for that exam you didn’t study for and took by the seat of your pants.
 Knowing is test-driven development.

 Look through these now and use them to guide your learning.
 By the end of this lesson, expect to:

 Test-Driven Development (TDD) is a process and technique of software development that relies on the repetition of a very short and specific development cycle.
 In each cycle, requirements (i.e., what you want your code to do) are turned into specific test cases first.
-These requirements could be anything from an entire feature that requires end-to-end (E2E) testing, such as a tests that cover a user logging into your website succesfully AND unsuccessfully, to a new Ruby class you’ve devised, for which unit tests might suffice.
+These requirements could be anything from an entire feature that requires end-to-end (E2E) testing, such as tests that cover a user logging into your website successfully AND unsuccessfully, to a new Ruby class you’ve devised, for which unit tests might suffice.
 Either way, the test suite for these requirements fail initially, since actual code hasn’t been written yet.